-- Information covered by Executive privilege: - a.
-Presidential conversations, correspondences, and discussions in closeddoor Cabinet meetings; and - b.
-Matters covered by deliberative process privilege, namely: - advisory opinions, recommendations and deliberations comprising part of a process by which governmental decisions and policies are formulated; intra-agency or inter-agency recommendations or communications during the stage when common assertions are still in the process of being formulated or are in the exploratory stage; or information pertaining to the decision-making of executive officials; and - ii. information, record or document comprising drafts of decisions, orders, rulings, policy decisions, memoranda, etc.,4 - Privileged information relating to national security, defense or international relations: - Information, record, or document that must be kept secret in the interest of national defense or security; - Diplomatic negotiations and other information required to be kept secret in the conduct of foreign affairs; and
+- 1. Information covered by Executive privilege: - a.
+Presidential conversations, correspondences, and discussions in closed-door Cabinet meetings;2 and - b.
+Matters covered by deliberative process privilege, namely: - i. advisory opinions, recommendations and deliberations comprising part of a process by which governmental decisions and policies are formulated; intra-agency or inter-agency recommendations or communications during the stage when common assertions are still in the process of being formulated or are in the exploratory stage; or information pertaining to the decision-making of executive officials;3 and - ii. information, record or document comprising drafts of decisions, orders, rulings, policy decisions, memoranda, etc.4

-&lt;sup>2 This exception may only be invoked by the President and his close advisors.
+2 This exception may only be invoked by the President and his close advisors.
 The extent of the privilege is defined by applicable jurisprudence: Senate v.
 Ermita, G.R.
-No. 169777, 20 April 2006, 488 SCRA 1; Neri v.
+No. 169777, 20 April 2006, 488 SCRA 1: Neri v.
 Senate Committee on Accountability of Public Officers and Investigations, G.R.
-No. 180643, 4 September 2008, 564 SCRA 152; Akbayan v.
+No. 180643, 4 September 2008, 564 SCRA 152: Akbayan v.
 Aquino, G.R.
 No. 170516, 16 July 2008, 558 SCRA 468; and Chavez v.
-PCGG, G.R.
+PCGC, G.R.
 No. 130716, 9 December 1998, 299 SCRA 744.

-&lt;sup>3 Akbayan v.
-Aquino, supra; Chavez v.
+3 Akbayan v.
+Aquino, supra, Chavez v.
 NHA, G.R.
 No. 164527, 15 August 2007, and Chavez v.
 PCGG, supra.
 The privilege of invoking this exception ends when the executive agency adopts a definite proposition (Department of Foreign Affairs v.
 BCA International Corp., G.R.
 No. 210858, 20 July 2016).

-&lt;sup>4 Section 3(d) Rule IV, Rules Implementing the Code of Conduct and Ethical Standards for Public Officials and Employees (Rules on CCESPOE).
-Drafts of decisions, orders, rulings, policy decisions, memoranda, and the like, such as resolutions prepared by the investigating prosecutor prior to approval for promulgation and release to parties [Revised Manual for Prosecutors of the Department of Justice (DOJ)] are also covered under this category of exceptions.
+4 Section 3(d) Rule IV, Rules Implementing the Code of Conduct and Ethical Standards for Public Officials and Employees (Rules on CCESPOE).
+Drafts of decisions, orders, ruling, policy decisions, memoranda, and the like, such as resolutions prepared by the investigating prosecutor prior to approval for promulgation and release to parties [Revised Manual for Prosecutors of the Department of Justice {DOJ}] are also covered under this category of exceptions.